 Commissioner Burke grew up in San Diego and moved to Port Angeles to raise his family in 2001.
 He raises Galloway cattle.
-He went to college at the University of Northern Colorado and graduated with a BA in Political Science and Public Administration.
+He attended the University of Northern Colorado and graduated with a BA in Political Science and Public Administration.